 Of course, getting worked up about trying to get an erection is often the best way to ensure it doesn’t materialise.
 It’s a bit like trying to get hiccups to go away — they usually disappear when you aren’t paying them too much attention.

-In essence, the more stress you exert trying to stay relaxed, the more counterproductive the effects can be on your ability to get, and maintain, an erection.
+In essence, the more stress you exert trying to stay relaxed, the more counterproductive the effects can be on your ability to get and maintain an erection.
 That’s why thinking about the underlying causes, incorporating relaxation techniques into your everyday life and discussing ED with your partner or trained psychotherapist are powerful steps towards longer, stronger, healthier erections.
-For more details on all of these, and more, you can explore our Book of Erections.

 The bottom line